 “There I will meet with you, and from above the mercy seat, from between the two cherubim that are on the ark of the testimony, I will speak with you about all that I will give you in commandment for the people of Israel.”

 This is interesting.
 This is God talking to his people about how they can meet with him.
-He’s basically describing how through the Tabernacle, and we’ll see this at different points in Exodus and then into Leviticus, that book in the Bible, we see God prescribing the ways that people can meet with him, hear from him, receive mercy from him.
+He’s basically describing how through the Tabernacle, and we’ll see this at different points in Exodus and then into Leviticus, we see God prescribing the ways that people can meet with him, hear from him, and receive mercy from him.
 He talks about I’ll meet with you from above the mercy seat.
 It’s a reminder to us that the only way we can meet with God is, number one, according to how God prescribes it and, two, by his mercy.

 Don’t forget God is holy.
-He is perfect, righteous, just and sinners in his presence deserve to be cast out forever.
+He is perfect, righteous, and just.
+Sinners in his presence deserve to be cast out forever.
 That’s the picture of eternal punishment, hell that we see in scripture.
 Yet, God in his mercy has made a way.
-What he’s doing here in Exodus chapter 25 is making a way for sinners to be able to be in his presence by his mercy according to the way he prescribes.
+What he’s doing here in Exodus 25:22 is making a way for sinners to be able to be in his presence by his mercy according to the way he prescribes.

 Let this reality as we hear about it in the Old Testament inform our perspective when we pray.
 Even right now, oh, God, we come to you on your terms.
-There is no way we could be in your presence right now, we could be speaking to you apart from your provision, apart from you providing the way through sending Jesus to die on the cross for us, and we are only in your presence right now.
+There is no way we could be in your presence right now.
+We could be speaking to you apart from your provision.
+Apart from you providing the way through sending Jesus to die on the cross for us.
+And we are only in your presence right now.
 We’re only praying because of your mercy because your mercy is real.
-It’s reached down into our lives.
+It reaches down into our lives.
 You saved us from our sins through what Jesus did on the cross.
 We praise you for your mercy that makes meeting with you right now possible.
-We worship you.
-We praise you.
-We pray to you.
+We worship you, we praise you, and we pray to you.